-- Compliance
+Compliance

-- Quality Assurance
+Quality Assurance

-- Educational attainment and attendance
+Educational attainment and attendance

-- Placement stability
+Placement stability

-- Number of complaints and allegations
+• Number of complaints and allegations

-- Number of incidents of children going missing from care
+Number of incidents of children going missing from care

-- Number of accidents or other noteworthy incidents involving foster children
+Number of accidents or other noteworthy incidents involving foster children

-- Number of children with an up-to-date care plan and placement plan/Park's Foster Home Plan
+Number of children with an up-to-date care plan and placement plan/Park's Foster

+Home Plan

 Quarterly Regulation 35 Reports are completed to monitor Schedule 6 and 7 Matters.

-This Statement of Purpose can be made available in another language or format, please let us know.
+This Statement of Purpose can be made available in another language or format, please let us know if this is required.

-Services Provided by Park Foster Care

-In order to meet these aims and objectives Park Foster Care provides the following services:

-- Foster homes across the East & West Midlands and the North West providing care for children of different ages and abilities; - Foster homes able to keep siblings together when needed; - Foster homes where the child is the only child when needed (sometimes known as solo placements); - Foster carers able to contribute towards the ongoing assessment of each foster child, supporting the development and review of the child's care plan as appropriate; - Foster carers specifically trained to care for children with complex health needs; - Foster carers specifically and intensively trained to provide Parent and Child Arrangements (the term 'arrangements' is the one preferred by the Department for Education) - Sleepover periods (Respite) from Residential placements where young people get the chance to experience 'family life' over a weekend or short holiday period. - Foster carers able to support a young person move on from residential care, also known as Step-Down.
+Services Provided by Park Foster Care In order to meet these aims and objectives Park Foster Care provides the following services: - Foster homes across the East & West Midlands and the North West providing care for children of different ages and abilities; - Foster homes able to keep siblings together when needed; - Foster homes where the child is the only child when needed (sometimes known as solo placements); - Foster Parents able to contribute towards the ongoing assessment of each foster child, supporting the development and review of the child's care plan as appropriate; - Foster Parents specifically trained to care for children with complex health needs; - Foster Parents specifically and intensively trained to provide Parent and Child Arrangements (the term 'arrangements' is the one preferred by the Department for Education) - Sleepover periods (Respite) from Residential placements where young people get the chance to experience 'family life' over a weekend or short holiday period. - Foster Parents able to support a young person move on from residential care, also known as Step-Down.
 These often require additional planning and support packages tailored to the needs of the young person and skills and requirements of the foster family.

-Learning and Development at Park Foster Care
+Statement or rurpose rage 13 01 20 Issue Date: 14/02/2024 Learning and Development at Park Foster Care